 How do I schedule/reschedule?

-You need to schedule or reschedule your testing date as soon as possible, as availability will be restricted at least through the summer.
+For a Prometric CPA Exam reschedule, visit Prometric's COVID-19 update page.
+You need to schedule or reschedule your testing date as soon as possible, as Prometric seat availability will be limited due to COVID-19 restrictions.

-To accommodate the expected influx in scheduling, Prometric will be extending their days and hours of operation.
+To accommodate the expected influx in the Prometric CPA schedule, Prometric will be extending their days and hours of operation.
 Even with half of their testing seats removed due to social distancing, with the adjusted hours of operation, they expect to be running at about 80% by the end of June.
 Again, please always refer to Prometric’s website for the most current updates.

 Will Prometric be opening more contact lines so students can get through with their questions?

-Like many work places, Prometric is working as hard as they can to keep up with the increased calls.
+Like many workplaces, Prometric CPA is working as hard as they can to keep up with the increased calls.
 Please know they are doing everything they can to get your questions answered.

 Will Prometric be posting a list of open testing centers?

-Yes – you can see all open testing centers on the Prometric website.
+Yes – you can see all open testing centers on the Prometric exam site status page.

 When does Prometric expect to have all testing centers reopened?